<img height="1" width="1" src="https://www.facebook.com/tr?id=2256810414611809&amp;ev=PageView &amp;noscript=1">

 Resolving Conflict at Work

 Learn to embrace conflict resolution in your practice to strengthen your team.
-Talking with those employees with conflict problems is an essential step in resolving problems.
+Talking with employees with conflict problems is essential in resolving issues.

 Conflict management means allowing all sides to state their opinion and suggest solutions for problems.
 This requires good communication and conflict-resolution skills.